-- 3.1 Resources will be allocated in budgets to support and promote achievement of the Police and Crime Plan. - 3.2 The total resources available and their allocation will be planned for a number of years ahead and agreed in a Medium Term Financial Plan. - 3.3 Council Tax receipts and Police Grant comprise the majority of the PCC's funding; neither of these are certain into the medium term. - 3.4 The government published its approach to Council Tax referendum principles for 2022/23-2024/25 as part of its Spending Review in October 2021.
-In all three years from 2022/23, PCCs were to be allowed to increase Band D bills by as much as £10.
-In December 2022, the government revised its approach to Council Tax referendum principles for 2023/24 only, allowing PCCs to increase Band D bills by as much as £15.
+- 3.1 Resources will be allocated in budgets to support and promote achievement of the Police and Crime Plan. - 3.2 The total resources available and their allocation will be planned for a number of years ahead and agreed in a Medium Term Financial Plan. - 3.3 Council Tax receipts and Police Grant comprise the majority of the PCC's funding; neither of these are certain into the medium term. - 3.4 The government published its approach to Council Tax referendum principles for 2024/25 on 31 January 2024.
+In 2024/25 PCCs will be allowed to increase Band D bills by as much as £13 without triggering a local referendum.
 The PCC's decision on Council Tax is informed by his annual consultation with the people of Lincolnshire.
-The medium term plan for council tax increases is based upon current government policy until 2024/25, reverting to historic norms (2%) beyond 2024/25.
+The medium term plan for council tax increases is based upon current government policy for 2024/25, reverting to historic norms (2%) beyond 2024/25. - 3.5 In terms of Police Grant, the government has not published Force level allocations beyond 2024/25; government departmental allocations are not

-- 3.5 In terms of Police Grant, the government has not published Force level allocations beyond 2023/24; government departmental allocations are not published beyond 2024/25.
+- published beyond 2024/25.
 The government's own medium term forecasts indicate pressure on public spending beyond 2024/25. - 3.6 The long-awaited review of the funding formula is yet to be concluded, although progress is being made.
 Whilst Lincolnshire continues to make its case for a more equitable slice of the national police grant, it recognises that the introduction of a new funding formula is likely to be accompanied by transitional measures limiting the impact of any resulting benefit to Lincolnshire over a number of years.
 In these circumstances, the medium term plan assumes that Police Grant remains flat throughout the period. - 3.7 Budgets will be set realistically with expenditure balanced to the income available.
-Whilst the approved medium term plan indicates that financial balance is achieved only across the first 2 years of the plan by drawing extensively upon Reserves, it is recognised that a savings plan will need to be developed during 2023/24 to ensure financial balance beyond 2024/25.
-Given the scale of the budget gap, savings are likely to require a reduction in police officer numbers.
+Whilst the approved medium term plan indicates that financial balance is achieved only across the first year of the plan by drawing extensively upon Reserves, it is recognised that a savings plan will need to be developed during 2024/25 to ensure financial balance beyond 2024/25.
+Given the scale of the budget gap, savings are likely to require a significant reduction in police officer and staff numbers.